-When you progress from being a beginner to an intermediate, it is only natural to look for best intermediate tennis racquet to take your game to next level and that the desired specifications for your racquet will also change.
+When you progress from being a beginner to an intermediate, it is only natural to LOOK for best intermediate tennis racquet to take your game to next level and that the DESIRED specifications for your racquet will also change.

-You will now want a racquet that offers a blend of power and control, and since you have developed your coordination and become comfortable with hitting the ball, you can now seek out racquets with a smaller head size.
-I’ve broken down several frames that meet these specifications below, and you can browse them at your leisure.
+You will now want a racquet that offers a blend of power and control, and since you have developed your coordination and become comfortable with hitting the ball, you can now SEEK out racquets with a smaller head size.

 #1: Babolat Pure Drive

-This is the racquet that I currently play with, and in my humble opinion - I believe that it is the beast of all beasts in the racquet world.
-It's super powerful, has a reasonably sized sweet spot and you can generate spin with just the flick of a wrist.
-The sole reason that this frame is in the intermediate list rather than the advanced list is due to the weight.
+This is the racquet that I currently play with, and in my humble opinion – I believe that it is the BEAST of all beasts in the racquet world.

 The racquet is 300g unstrung, which is an ideal weight for intermediate players.
 There are many advanced players out there that prefer heavier frames, so the racquet must settle for the number 1 spot on the intermediate list.